 Responsive Design is the practice of designing a site to resize and adapt automatically to function well across multiple screen sizes.
 You can open design on iPhone, iPad, or a Surface Tablet and it will work on every device essentially the same way, present the same information and be exactly appealing.
 It should not be confused with graphic design, but rather a combination of graphic design and web design.
 This style can work so well for web-based content.
 As per the graphic design, you will still need 3 designs for web, tablet and mobile, but the launching efforts will be significantly cut down.

 Flat Design – Grids, clean, less shadow and glossy, big fonts and pictures

 Flat Design is something that is being mentioned everywhere.
 It has so many synonyms, such as Simplicity, Simplification, Grid Layout, Bigger Fonts, Large Images.
-Started from the Windows 8 by Microsoft, it is now favored by large companies across industries as it puts a strong focus on content and purpose of the app.
-Flat Design implies clear layouts, less decoration, less colors, less interaction levels, easy-to-read typography.
+Started from Windows 8 by Microsoft, it is now favoured by large companies across industries as it puts a strong focus on the content and purpose of the app.
+Flat Design implies clear layouts, less decoration, fewer colours, fewer interaction levels, easy-to-read typography.
 This style works especially well for content-based web and apps.
 So, if you have an app idea, you’d better start asking: ‘Which style should I follow to suit my audience and the content of my app?’